-General Param Max target sequences Short queries 100 ▼ Select the maximum number of aligned sequences to display ✓ Automatically adjust parameters for short input sequences The default settings of all shared parameters are identical for the two slower more sensitive Program Selections .
-Expect threshold Word size Max matches in a query range 10 28 0 8 8 9 10 10 10 10 10 10 10 10 There are differences for megablast , where speed is of the essence and sensitivity can be sacrificed.
-Scoring Param Match/Mismatch Scores Gap Costs eters 1,-2 Weight of the second s Smaller Word sizes slow searches but increase sensitivity.
-For megablast the default Word size is 28 otherwise it is 11.
-Filters and Mas Filter Mask king ✓ Low complexity regions Species-specific repeats for: Homo sapiens (Human) ✓ Mask for lookup table only Mask for lookup table only Mask lower case letters Gapped alignment is time consuming and, by default, considered more crudely by megablast than the other two algorithms .
+General Paran neters The default settings of all shared Max target sequences 100 • Select the maximum number of aligned sequences to display parameters are identical for the two slower more sensitive Program Selections .
+Short queries ${\overline{\!$ Expect threshold 10 💿 There are differences for megablast , where speed is of Word size 28 🔻 🕹 the essence and sensitivity can Max matches in a query range 0 😡 be sacrificed.
+Scoring Param neters Smaller Word sizes slow searches but increase sensitivity.
+Match/Mismatch Scores 1,-2 🔻 🚱 For megablast the default Gap Costs Linear T 😡 Word size is 28 otherwise it is 11.
+Filters and Ma sking Gapped alignment is time Filter ✓ Low complexity regions 8 consuming and, by default, Species-specific repeats for: Homo sapiens (Human) considered more crudely by Mask ☑ Mask for lookup table only ⊚ megablast than the other two Mask lower case letters) algorithms 2 .

-Filtering and Masking matches with organism specific repeats and/or low complexity regions takes time, and so only avoiding Low complexity regions is on by default for all Program Selections.
+Filtering and Masking matches with organism specific repeats and/or low complexity regions takes time, and so only avoiding Low complexity regions3 is on by default for all Program Selections.

 When discontinuous megablast is selected, an extra options section appears.
 Discussing how this flavour of blast works is a little beyond the scope of these note, but briefly.
 Unlike the other Program Selections, discontinuous megablast does not just look for exactly matching "words" of given size as a first step towards identifying matching regions between sequences.
 It looks for a pattern of matching bases within a word.
-For example, the default choice assumes your query is coding and looks for 11 matching bases within a word of 18.
-Approximately, every third base is allowed not to match.
-Biologically, this can be justified as allowing for third codon position wobble.
-For more detail, use the appropriate $\blacksquare$ button.
-Notice there are $\blacksquare$ buttons by every parameter selection.
-Try one or two.
-In the process, discover:
+For example, the default